Lane County Parks Funding

 How is the Lane County Parks Division funded?

-These include reservoir and lake access at 11 sites, 38 river access sites, ocean beach access at 3 sites, developed swim areas at 5 locations, 16 reservable picnic sites at five different locations, 24 boat ramps, 17 miles of hiking trails, moorage at three locations for a total of 502 slips, 177 campsites at three different locations and an organizational camp that sleeps up to 160 people.
+These include reservoir and lake access at 11 sites, 38 river access sites, ocean beach access at 3 sites, developed swim areas at 5 locations, 16 reservable picnic sites at five different locations, 24 boat ramps, 17 miles of hiking trails, moorage at three locations for a total of 400 slips, 216 campsites at four different locations and an organizational camp that sleeps up to 160 people.

 The Lane County Parks Division does not receive any General Fund (property tax) support.

-Funding for the Parks system is through four major categories:
+Funding for the Parks system is through seven major categories:

-- Support through Oregon State Parks and the Oregon State Marine Board
+- Support through the Oregon State Marine Board - 3%

 The benefits of parks can be demonstrated in four major areas: